irfanizzath/SmartInternzMicrobeMapper/README.md

-# Microbe Mapper: Visual Recognition of Microorganisms 🦠
+# An InceptionV3 based model for Microorganism Image Classification 🦠

 ## Overview

-Microbe Mapper is an AI-powered model for the visual recognition of microorganisms.
-Developed by Mohamed Irfan Abdul Khader and Shaik Hamzah Shareef, this model utilizes the InceptionV3 architecture to accurately classify sample images into eight different categories of microorganisms.
+An AI-powered model for the visual recognition of microorganisms.
+Developed by Mohamed Irfan and Shaik Hamzah, this model utilizes the InceptionV3 architecture to accurately classify sample images into eight different categories of microorganisms.

 ## Categories